 - Is there any hands on help that is needed? (building structures, cooking, healthcare, etc.)

 We all know the basis of what we are good at and it is a great starting point if you want to take action now.
-If you want to explore your interests and strengths more in-depth I will be releasing a guidebook that is focused on gaining clarity around career choices, but is highly applicable to all other aspects of how you want to design your life, including giving back.
+If you want to explore your interests and strengths more in-depth I wrote Vekita Full Potential, which helps you gain clarity around career choices, but is highly applicable to all other aspects of how you want to design your life, including giving back.
 Visit ignitingfp.com for more information.

 There are many ways to create positive change in the world.
 Some people may choose social impact careers that have positive effects on individuals or society and others may choose to contribute outside of work through volunteering or donating money to causes they care about (this too can contribute to substantial impact).
 It can even be starting a company that generates employment for your community or doing random acts of kindness like buying a stranger coffee.
 Elizabeth Hopper from U.C.
 Berkeley’s Greater Good Science Center discovered research is showing that being kind and giving to others can make our lives feel more meaningful.
 So as you make others happy, in turn you are also increasing your happiness.